-The Statement of Information for a Corporation costs $25 while the cost for LLCs is $20.
+The filing fee for the Statement of Information for a Corporation costs $25, while the cost for LLCs is $20.
 This is also in addition to the annual Franchise Tax.

 Approximately 6-8 weeks before the due date, the California Secretary of State will mail a reminder that the Statement of Information is due.
 Even though a reminder is sent, it’s important to make an additional reminder for yourself should you not receive it.

 Due dates vary by entity.

 The Statement of Information is due based on the year of registration.
 If the entity registered in an odd-numbered year, file every odd-numbered year, and if you filed in an even-numbered year, file in an even-numbered year.